greghuels/git-fury/README.md

 A lightweight git utility that enables shorthand git syntax to sharpen your git fu and increase productivity.

+**git-fury is no longer maintained on npm.**
+See [github.com/greghuels/git-fury](https://github.com/greghuels/git-fury) for latest version.

 ## Table of Contents

 - [Installation](#installation)